 Full-time graduate students pursue nine to twelve (9-12) credit hours of graduate course work during regular semesters.
-If a student desires to take more than twelve (12) hours, he/she must obtain approval from the Dean of Graduate Studies.
+If a student desires to take more than twelve (12) hours, approval must be obtained from the Department Chair, RCP Program Coordinator, and the College of Behavioral and Social Sciences Dean.
 Part-time graduate students pursue three to eight (3-8) credit hours of graduate work during regular semesters.